Chisanan232/PyMock-Server/README.md

 ## Quickly Start

-Here section would lead you quickly start to set up your first one application by **_PyMock-Server_** for mocking APIs easily.
+Here section would lead you quickly start to set up your first one application by **_PyMock-Server_** for mocking API server easily.

 In basically, it has 3 steps: install the package, configure settings about the APIs for mocking and run command.